laneboysrc/rc-headless-transmitter/doc/architecture.md

   - op: The operation to perform.
 Can be
     * = replace destination channel value with output of the mixer unit),
     * += add mixer unit output to current destination channel value
-    * *= multiply mixer unit output with the current destination channel value
+    * *= multiply mixer unit output, with `CHANNEL_100_PERCENT` being treated as 100%, with the current destination channel value
     * MAX (whichever is greater, the current output channel or the output of the mixer)
     * MIN (whichever is smaller)
   - f(): One of the curve functions applied to the input source